 This blog post is for parents who are looking to expand their child’s language development in an easy, efficient and effective way.
 I will explain ways to enhance language skills just by reading a book to your child and using various techniques.

 Before I jumped into the world of speech therapy and working with children everyday, I would typically read a book to a child front to back, word for word, while adding a few questions such as “what’s that!” or “what do you see!?”.
 When you’re all said and done, the child listened to the book, your child is probably falling asleep, great job…right?
 Well, not so much.
-Yes, any reading is better than none at all and research shows that reading a book just 15 minutes a day to a child can expand their vocabulary by one million words in just one year!
+Yes, any reading is better than none at all and research shows that reading a book just 15 minutes a day to a child exposes that child to one million words in just one year!
 That's huge, I can't stress the importance of reading to your child enough!
 However, reading through a book and only asking questions is essentially just quizzing your child, not promoting conversation or developing further language skills.
 There are many more opportunities that you can provide to your child when reading that will expand their language skills helping them increase skills such as their vocabulary repertoire, critical thinking skills, imagination, inferencing, story telling and more!
 One important point is that questions asked and comments made during a book reading should be equal.

 I am going to use the book Welcome by Barroux to explain the various techniques.
 I found this to be a great book to use for a variety of options.
 It is a cute story with engaging, colorful illustrations that draw children’s attention and uses a variety of describing words, action words, spatial concepts, time concepts and more to enhance your child’s language skills!